-The fiscal year ended June 30, 2019 shows a steady revenue stream.
-During the year, the EMWCIA had tax increment revenue of almost \$640,000.
+The EMWCIA shows a slight decline in revenue over the last two years attributable to COVID-19 fallout, but the project still enjoys a steady stream.
+During the year, the EMWCIA had tax increment revenue of approximately \$590,000.

 OVERVIEW OF THE FINANCIAL STATEMENTS